 RAs participate in an on-call rotation with their fellow RAs to cover all nights and weekends when students are on campus.
 While on call, RAs stay in their building, respond to situations, and complete 4 regular sets of rounds of the facility to engage with residents throughout the evening.
-This frequency of being on call will vary by staff size.
+RAs on each staff split the number of duty nights.
+The frequency of being on call will vary by staff size.
 RAs on call carry the on-call cell phone and respond to residents calling for assistance.